 one night, i found myself at dinner with four first generation kids with nontraditional careers, and what followed was an enlightening conversation on what it means to be a first gen kid in a creative field. during that dinner, we touched on the struggles and hardships we've endured as children of immigrants who didn't choose a prescribed career path, but forged our own.

-the conversation was a rarity—and as soon as i realized how exceptional it was for me, i knew there were other kids who needed to have that conversation too. in april 2018, i expanded on that dialogue by hosting a space at soho house chicago for us to speak on our experiences, at the intersection of culture, career, and creativity.
+the conversation was a rarity—and as soon as i realized how exceptional it was for me, i knew there were other kids who needed to have and hear that conversation too. in april 2018, i expanded on that dialogue by hosting a space at soho house chicago for us to speak on our experiences, at the intersection of culture, career, and creativity.